Brookfield

 What are some of the major infrastructure and planning changes likely to influence the Brookfield SA2?

-Key infrastructure and planning changes likely to influence the Brookfield SA2 include: Melton Line Upgrade (Construction); Scenic Botanica Estate (Construction); Toolern Precinct Structure Plan (Planning); Melton Level Crossing Removal Project (Construction); and Fieldstone Way Reserve Upgrade (Construction).
+Key infrastructure and planning changes likely to influence the Brookfield SA2 include: Melton Line Upgrade (Construction); Scenic Botanica Estate (Construction); Toolern Precinct Structure Plan (Under Assessment); Melton Level Crossing Removal Project (Construction); and Fieldstone Way Reserve Upgrade (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Brookfield SA2?